sivkovych/check-version-sh/README.md

     - Add support of coma/space separated string array as an input argument
     - Modified info messages
     - Move aliases initialization to a separate file
+    - Move arguments parsing to a separate file

 ## Usage